-Bubbles was born in a Texas biomedical laboratory.
-While still an infant, he was taken from his mother and sold to a Hollywood trainer, who had purchased him to be a pet chimpanzee for the world-famous pop singer Michael Jackson.
+Bubbles was reportedly born in a biomedical laboratory.
+While still an infant, he was taken from his mother and given to a Hollywood trainer, who then gave him to be a pet chimpanzee for the world-famous pop singer Michael Jackson.
 In such a bright limelight, it's no surprise that Bubbles soon gained fame—and many adoring fans—of his own.
 He appeared in television shows, movies, and music videos.
 When he was only four years old, he went to Japan on a promotional tour with Jackson.

 A couple of years later, when Bubbles grew too strong to be around people, he was "retired" from show biz and sent to the trainer's California animal compound in the company of an older chimpanzee named Sam.
 Both Bubbles and Sam arrived at the Center for Great Apes in March 2005 with a large group of chimpanzees, all from the entertainment world.